 If cleaning the Mac doesn’t work, try these suggestions:

 - Reset the computer.
-This might seem simple, but it can often make a world of difference.
-Resetting your laptop stops all of the active programs, letting the laptop cool down and refresh itself.
+This might seem simple, but it can often make a difference.
+Resetting your laptop stops all active programs, letting the laptop cool down and refresh itself.
 It also checks for available iOS and driver updates.
 Outdated Macs often experience minor setting issues that can make it frustrating to use the computer.

 - Scan your Mac for driver issues.
-Apple keeps all of the driver updates and corrupted file warnings in the same folder, making them convenient and easy to access.
-Go to the system preferences menu at the top-left side of the screen, then click on each of the icons with red notifications and update each of them.
+Apple keeps all driver updates and corrupted file warnings in the same folder, making them convenient and easy to access.
+Go to the system preferences menu at the top-left side of the screen, then click on each of the icons with red notifications and update each.

 - Run a virus scanner on your Mac.
-Key-loggers and many other viruses take a lot of memory from your computer, which can make it overheat.
+Key-loggers and many other viruses take a lot of memory from your computer, making it overheat.
 Furthermore, these viruses can change your Mac’s settings.
-Removing each of the viruses and clearing your browser cache could be the quickest solution.
+Removing each virus and clearing your browser cache could be the quickest solution.

 How To Fix a Mac Left-Click Acting Like a Right-Click